YoungKippur/NotNameBot/README.md

 sudo apt-get install ros-<distro>-rosserial
 ```

+#### Differential drive
+In this project, we use a [differential wheeled robot](https://en.wikipedia.org/wiki/Differential_wheeled_robot).

+Explanation.

 #### Deploying
 First of all, we need to run the Arduino node connected through rosserial:
 ```
 $ rosrun rosserial_arduino serial_node.py [your-serial-port]
 ```
-Then, we can upload the Arduino code (which?) to the Arduino UNO using the Arduino IDE.
+Then, we can upload the Arduino code to the Arduino UNO using the Arduino IDE.
 > **Note** \
 > In case you are using an esp32, esp82 or similar, it's possible to establish a connection through WiFi.
 Firstly, launch the server:
 > ```